Jump to sectionWhat is workplace wellness?

 2. Avoid a sense of “quid pro quo”

 Your wellness programs should not have any appearance of “strings attached.”
-In other words, you aren’t offering stress reduction seminars so that your employees can’t complain about a stressful work environment.
+For example, offering stress reduction seminars doesn’t mean your employees can’t complain if they think the work environment is stressful.

 And getting a flu shot on the company’s time doesn’t mean that you can’t take any sick days that winter.
 Even if you are providing the food, employees should still take lunch breaks rather than working through lunch.